tomheaton/mcjty-website/www/docs/mods/control-mods/control-mods-18.md

 The following rule files are currently supported:
 * `phases.json (In Control)`: with this file you can define sets of globally active common conditions (called phases).
 These phases can then be used in all following rules as a more efficient and clean way to select rules
 * `spawn.json (In Control)`: with this file you can block spawning of certain creatures under certain conditions.
 In addition, when a spawn is allowed you can also alter some of the properties of the mob like maximum health and others.
 Note that the rules in this file only alter already existing spawns.
 You cannot (for example) with this file alone add blazes to spawn in the overworld.
 For that you need to look at `spawner.json` too
+* `special.json (In Control)`: **Only for 1.18+** this file is nearly the same as spawn.json but instead of controlling spawns this is more suitable for controlling the equipment and stats of spawned mobs
 * `summonaid.json (In Control)`: this is a file that is structured the same as spawn.json but is only used when zombies are summoned for aid
 * `spawner.json (In Control)`: this is a new spawning system (from 1.16.5 onwards) that you can use instead of the currently broken potentialspawn
 * `loot.json (In Control)`: with this file you can control the loot that mobs drop when they are killed based on various criteria